 Thoughts

-Anyone who has spent their childhood moving from one location to another, changing schools and friends in the process, has a good idea of what it's like to be a missionary kid (M.K.)--perhaps minus the third culture.
-While I'm grateful for the experience and fun I had of growing up in two foreign countries (Swaziland and South Africa), I still believe I am dealing with where 'home' really is to me.
+Anyone who has spent their childhood moving from one location to another, changing schools and friends in the process, has a good idea of what it's like to be a missionary kid (M.K.)—perhaps minus the third culture.
+While I'm grateful for the experience and fun I had of growing up in two foreign countries (Swaziland and South Africa), I am still dealing with where 'home' really is to me.

-There is much to be gained from living in a third culture though, such as broadening your view of the world in general, and being able to appreciate different languages, ways of thinking and living.
+There is much to be gained from living in a third culture though, such as broadening your view of the world in general, being able to appreciate different languages, and simpler, slower ways of living.
 If given the choice, I would readily do it all over again.
-There is also an added dimension--a richer impression--of experiencing it when you're a child versus later stages in life.
+As with much of life, there is also an added dimension—a richer impression—of these experiences when you're a child as opposed to when you're older.

-On the lighter side, you know you're a missionary kid when... (taken from www.members.kconline.com/kerr/mk.htm)
+On the lighter side, you know you're a missionary kid when... ('cherry-picked' from www.members.kconline.com/kerr/mk.htm)

 1. You feel odd being in the ethnic majority.

-2. You didn't get a license until your 18th birthday.
+2. You didn't get a driver's license until your 18th birthday (or later).

 3. You have a hard time living with a roommate who isn't a foreigner.